 - 1. The report by independent Inspectors Mike Worden BA (Hons) Dip TP MRTPI and Thomas Hatfield BA (Hons) MA MRTPI into the soundness and legal compliance of the Greater Norwich Local Plan (GNLP) has been received.
-In line with the requirements of the Regulation 25 of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended), a publication notice and the inspectors' report were published on the GNLP and the partners' websites on February 20th.
+In line with the requirements of the Regulation 25 of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended), a publication notice and the Inspectors' Report were published on the GNLP and the partners' websites on 20 February 2024.
 Interested parties were also notified of the publication of the report. - 2.
-The inspectors conclude that, subject to the inclusion of the main modifications they recommend being incorporated into the plan, the GNLP is sound and can be adopted as part of the local plans for Broadland, Norwich and South Norfolk. - This report provides a summary of the development and content of the GNLP and of the inspectors' examination conclusions.
-It proposes that Council adopts the modified GNLP. - 4.
-Annex 1 contains the inspectors' report which summarises the main modifications required to make the plan sound.
-These changes are detailed in appendices 1 to 5 (documents J1.2 to J1.6 inclusive available from this link). - 5.
-The GNLP, including the main and additional (minor) modifications, is in documents J2.1 to J2.11 inclusive available from this link. - 6.
-If the councils resolve to adopt the GNLP, Adoption Statements will be placed on each of the three councils' websites in line with Regulations 17 and 26 of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended). - 7.
-The Sustainability Appraisal of the plan consists of a number of documents.
-It is available from section J4.2 here.
-To meet the requirements of Regulation 16 of the SEA Regulations, an Environmental Adoption Statement will be published with the GNLP's Adoption Statements.
-It is available in section J4.1 here. - 8.
-Cabinet will consider this matter at its meeting on 6 March 2024.
-For Council to consider this matter it needs to have recommended the plan's adoption.
+The Inspectors conclude that, subject to the inclusion of the main modifications they recommend being incorporated into the plan, the GNLP is sound and can be adopted as part of the local plans for Broadland, Norwich, and South Norfolk. - This report provides a summary of the development and content of the GNLP and of the Inspectors' examination conclusions.
+It proposes that, subject to Cabinet's recommendations, the GNDP recommends that the councils resolve to adopt the GNLP. - 4.
+Annex 1 contains the Inspectors' Report along with the schedule of main modifications required to make the plan sound. - 5.
+The GNLP, including the main and additional (minor) modifications, is available for information from here. - 6.
+If the councils resolve to adopt the GNLP, Adoption Statements will be placed on each of the three council's websites in line with Regulations 17 and 26 of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended). - 7.
+The Sustainability Appraisal of the plan is available here.
+To meet the requirements of Regulation 16 of the SEA Regulations, an Environmental Adoption Statement will also be published. - 8.
+The Sustainable Development Panel considered the adoption of the GNLP at their meeting on 27 February 2024.
+Their recommendations will be reported verbally to cabinet.